OHBA-analysis/osl-dynamics/docs/index.rst

 ================================
-Dynamic Network Modes (DyNeMo)
+OHBA-Models
 ================================

-This is the documentation of DyNeMo.
+This is the documentation of OHBA-Models.

 Contents
 ========